awsdocs/iam-user-guide/doc_source/access_controlling.md

 You can use a policy to control access to resources within IAM or all of AWS\.

 To use a [policy](access_policies.md) to control access in AWS, you must understand how AWS grants access\.
 AWS is composed of collections of *resources*\.
 An IAM user is a resource\.
 An Amazon S3 bucket is a resource\.
 When you use the AWS API, the AWS CLI, or the AWS Management Console to perform an operation \(such as creating a user\), you send a *request* for that operation\.
-Your request specifies an action, a resource, a *principal* \(group, user, or role\), a *principal account*, and any necessary request information\.
+Your request specifies an action, a resource, a *principal entity* \(user or role\), a *principal account*, and any necessary request information\.
 All of this information provides *context*\.

-AWS then checks that you \(the principal\) are authenticated \(signed in\) and authorized \(have permission\) to perform the specified action on the specified resource\.
-During authorization, AWS evaluates the policies that apply to your request context based on the policy type and category\.
-AWS supports identity\-based policies, resource\-based policies, access control lists \(ACLs\), and AWS Organizations service control policies \(SCPs\)\.
-Those policies types can be categorized as *permissions policies* or *permissions boundaries*\.
-Permissions policies define the permissions for the entity to which they’re attached\.
-These include identity\-based policies \(most common\), resource\-based policies, and ACLs\.
-A permissions boundary is an advanced feature that allows you to use a policy to limit the maximum permissions that a principal can have\.
-These boundaries can be applied to AWS Organizations organizations or to IAM users or roles\.
+AWS then checks that you \(the principal entity\) are authenticated \(signed in\) and authorized \(have permission\) to perform the specified action on the specified resource\.
+During authorization, AWS checks all the policies that apply to the context of your request\.
+Most policies are stored in AWS as [JSON documents](access_policies.md#access_policies-json) and specify the permissions for principal entities\.
 For more information about policy types and uses, see [Policies and Permissions](access_policies.md)\.

-AWS checks all the policies that apply to the context of your request\.
 AWS authorizes the request only if each part of your request is allowed by the policies\.
 To view a diagram of this process, see [Understanding How IAM Works](intro-structure.md)\.
 For details about how AWS determines whether a request is allowed, see [Policy Evaluation Logic](reference_policies_evaluation-logic.md)\.

 When you create an IAM policy, you can control access to the following:
 + **[AWS for Principals](#access_controlling-principals)** – Control what the person making the request \(the [principal](intro-structure.md#intro-structure-principal)\) is allowed to do\.